pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/pact.md

 ## Converting mocks into a Pact compatible format

-When converting your mocks into a pact file, consider the following considerations:
+When converting your mocks into a pact file, note the following considerations:

 1. You **must** generate a Pact file that is compatible with one of the supported versions of the Pact Specification (listed in the table above).
 1. You **should not** include any [matchers](https://github.com/pact-foundation/pact-specification/tree/version-2/#matchers), unless you are confident in their application.